 Contents 2 What is SEND?
 3 1.
 What are the different types of SEND?
 3 2.
 Which staff will support my child?
 5 3.
 What should I do if I think my child has SEND?
-4. How will the school know if my child needs SEN support?
+7 4.
+How will the school know if my child needs SEN support?
+5. How will the school measure my child's progress?
 8 5.
 How will the school measure my child's progress?
 9 6.
 How will I be involved in decisions made about my child's education?
-7. How will my child be involved in decisions made about their education?
-0 7.
-How will my child be involved in decisions made about their education?1 1 8.
-How will the school adapt its teaching for my child?1 1 9.
-How will ACPS evaluate whether the support in place is helping my child?1 2 10.
-How will the SEND budget be used to support my child?1 2 11.
-How will ACPS make sure my child is included in activities alongside pupils who don't have SEND?
-3 12.
+11 7.
+How will my child be involved in decisions made about their education?
+11 How will my child be involved in decisions made about their education?
+12 9.
+How will ACPS evaluate whether the support in place is helping my child?
+12 10.
+How will the SEND budget be used to support my child?
+11. How will ACPS make sure my child is included in activities alongside pupils who don't have SEND?
+13 12.
 How will ACPS support children with physical disabilities?
-3 13.
-How will ACPS support my child's mental health and emotional and social development?1 4 14.
+13 13.
+How will ACPS support my child's mental health and emotional and social development?
+14 14.
 What support will be available for my child as they transition between classes or settings or in preparing for adulthood?
-15. What should I do if I have a complaint about my child's SEN support?
-5 16.
-Glossary 5
+15 15.
+What should I do if I have a complaint about my child's SEN support?
+15 16.
+Glossary 16